Perfumer Bernard Chant?

 Spicy, resinous amber perfumes are a feel-good genre in perfumery.
 The individual components (vanilla, benzoin, labdanum…) are like prefab bases and can single-handedly provide the blueprint for an Oriental perfume.
 The risk is the kitchen-sink syndrome.

 Cinnabar’s topnotes juxtapose a bright, aldehyde/bergamot accord against a boozy amber mix, a trick learned from Youth Dew.
 The segue from citrus to sweet brings out the matte, rubbery side of amber, but it doesn’t jibe well with the vanillic undercurrent and the custard doesn’t quite settle.
 Despite aldehydic jazz hands the topnotes don’t have nearly enough torque to dig the spices out of the trenches.
-Little light escapes the cinnamon/clove event horizon and wearing Cinnabar gives me olfactory claustrophobic.
+Little light escapes the cinnamon/clove event horizon and wearing Cinnabar gives me olfactory claustrophobia.
 It’s a quick journey from the topnotes to the perfume’s next and only other phase, drydown, which lasts from the 30 minute mark until about 24 hours later.
 Cinnabar does grow less dense as the half-lives pass but it never becomes any less opaque.

 Cinnabar might have cribbed some tricks from Auntie Youth Dew, but it should have studied history more closely.
 The pairing of citrus/aromatics and balsams was the compositional coup of the 1920s.
 Shalimar and Habanita steered the pairing toward leather and Nuit de Noel and Bois des Isles went the cozy fur-coat route but they all share a similar design concept.